-While Pearson’s first game Zossed in Space, a space simulation game, from 1980 didn’t showcase his imaginative, interesting, and to some extend obscure writings, his titles that followed did, they would slowly establish him as one of the more interesting, creative and perhaps also unusual writers.
+While Pearson’s first game Zossed in Space, a space simulation game, from 1980 didn’t showcase his imaginative, interesting, and to some extent obscure writings, his titles that followed did, they would slowly establish him as one of the more interesting, creative and perhaps also unusual writers.

 Pearson had a handful of pretty good and interesting text-only adventure titles released in Adventure International’s OtherVenture series in 1981 but when his forthcoming title The Insitute, with a more questionable and dark subject matter, didn’t quite fit the Adventure International catalog of games he was directed to Med Systems Software.

-The Institute’s mental illness themed story luckily fitted quite snuggly between Med Systems other released adventure games.
+The Institute’s mental illness-themed story luckily fitted quite snuggly between Med Systems’ other released adventure games.

 In 1982, Pearson would, with help from his wife Robyn, write and program his second adventure game published by Med Systems, Lucifer’s Realm.

 Lucifer’s Realm utilized the same interpreter Pearson had used for his Adventure International published titles and for The Institute.
-Besides the crazy premise of the game and obscure run-ins with people like Adolph Eichmann and John Wilkes Booth (Abraham Lincoln’s assassin), the whole idea of going to hell and striking a blow for all those how suffered and lost their lives to some of history’s most notorious madmen is quite genius, though the writing and game design does leave something to be desired.
-It’s mostly just a bizarre experience with a few laughs, a lot of raised eyebrows, and thought of somewhat misused potential.
+Besides the crazy premise of the game and obscure run-ins with people like Adolph Eichmann and John Wilkes Booth (Abraham Lincoln’s assassin), the whole idea of going to hell and striking a blow for all those who suffered and lost their lives to some of history’s most notorious madmen is quite genius, though the writing and game design does leave something to be desired.
+It’s mostly just a bizarre experience with a few laughs, a lot of raised eyebrows, and thoughts of somewhat misused potential.

 The game was text-only and featured a simplistic two-word parser (verb and noun).

-Pearson’s Lucifer’s Realm, here the Atari 8-bit disk-version.
+Pearson’s Lucifer’s Realm, here, the Atari 8-bit disk version.

 The great-looking cover art was done by Michael O. Haire, who in the early ’80s did quite a few cover art designs.
-Later he would become a senior art director at Microprose where he would stay for 12 years, before moving onto Firaxis, Sid Meier, Jeff Briggs, and Brian Reynolds newly founded company after their departure from Microprose
+Later he would become a senior art director at Microprose where he would stay for 12 years, before moving on to Firaxis, Sid Meier, Jeff Briggs, and Brian Reynolds’ newly founded company after their departure from Microprose

 Copyright by Intelligent Statements, Inc. tells that this particular release was from after Med Systems, in 1983, was acquired by Screenplay which was a division of Intelligent Statements.
-The first release had a black and white disk label
+The first release had a black-and-white disk label